iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 end
 ```

-In fact `expandarray` is much, much more complicated, you can go to the repo and check it if you want.
+In fact `expandarray` is much, much more complicated, you can go to the repository and check it if you want.

 Keyword splats (like `{ **x, **y }`) are really similar to array splats, I'm not going to cover them here.